martinjrobins/diffsol/book/src/primer/higher_order_odes.md

 \mathbf{f}(\mathbf{y}, t) = \begin{bmatrix} v \\\\ -g \end{bmatrix}
 \\]

-In the next section, we'll look at another example of a higher order ODE system: the spring-mass system, and solve this using DiffSol.
+In the next section, we'll look at another example of a higher order ODE system: the spring-mass system, and solve this using Diffsol.